problematiq/Moloch-Docker/README.md

 # Requirements
 This image requires an ElasticSearch instance, and does not come with one. \
-You can either setup your own, or wait until I post my Ansible script which will setup both moloch, and ES.
+You can either setup your own, or wait until I post an Ansible script which will setup both moloch, and ES.

 # Prerequisites
 The following is an example on how to create an ES instance, currently the last tested ES version was 6.3.1